 Pulling open the driver’s door, he jumped in and dropped Wilfred’s bag at her feet.
-After handing her the Necromonicon, he turned to Dylan in the back seat.
-Seeing the skinny, fresh-faced, black-haired adolescent brought a lump to his throat.
+After handing her the Necromonicon, he turned and stared at the skinny, pale-faced, black-haired adolescent in the back seat.
 Waite’s success in unleashing a gargantuan monstrosity on the world did little to interrupt his joy at seeing his brother back in his own body.

 “You okay?” he asked.

 Kane narrowed his eyes.
 “Say something Dylan would say.”